rwieruch/blog_robinwieruch_content/react-firebase-link-social-logins.md

 }
 {{< /highlight >}}

 Also, we added an improvement to avoid getting locked out of the application.
-If only one sign-in method is left as activate, disable all deactivation buttons because there needs to be at least one sign-in method.
+If only one sign-in method is left as active, disable all deactivation buttons because there needs to be at least one sign-in method.
 Now let's implement the class methods for linking and unlinking accounts:

 {{< highlight javascript "hl_lines=5 6 7 8 12 13 14 15" >}}
 class LoginManagementBase extends Component {